biolab/orange2/docs/widgets/rst/data/selectattributes.rst

    :alt: Select Attributes icon

 Signals
 -------

 Input:
-  - Examples (ExampleTable)
+  - Data
       Attribute-valued data set.

 Outputs:
-  - Examples (ExampleTable)
+  - Data
-      Attribute-valued data set composed using the domain specification constructed using the widget.
+      Attribute-valued data set composed using the domain specification from the widget.

 Description
 -----------

-Select Attributes widget is used to manually compose your data domain, that is, to decide which attributes will be used and how.
+Select Attributes widget is used to manually compose your data domain.
+User can decide which attributes will be used and how.
 Orange distinguishes between ordinary attributes, an (optional) class attributes and meta attributes.
 For instance, for building a classification model, the domain would be composed of a set of attributes and a discrete class